Loop Spaces and Representations: Loop spaces and flat connections

 In broad outline, to arrive at derived algebraic geometry from classical algebraic geometry, one takes the following steps.
 First, one replaces commutative $k$-algebras by {\em derived $k$-algebras}, namely simplicial (or equivalently, for $k$ a $\Q$-algebra, connective differential graded) commutative $k$-algebras.
 This allows for derived intersections by replacing the tensor product of rings with its derived functor.
 Second, one considers functors of points on derived rings that take values not only in sets but in simplicial sets or equivalently topological spaces.
 This allows for derived quotients by keeping track of gluings in the enriched theory of spaces.

 Roughly speaking, a {\em derived stack} is a functor from derived rings to topological spaces satisfying an sheaf axiom with respect to the \'etale topology on derived rings.
+We will denote by $\DSt$ the $\oo$-category of derived stacks over (the fppf site of) $\C$.
 Examples include all of the schemes of classical algebraic geometry, stacks of modern algebraic geometry, along with topological spaces in the form of locally constant stacks.
 Any derived stack has an ``underlying'' underived stack, obtained by restricting its functor of points to ordinary rings.
-In fact, derived stacks can be viewed as formal thickenings of underived stacks, just as supermanifolds are infinitesimal thickenings of manifolds.
+In fact, derived stacks can be viewed as nil-thickenings of underived stacks, just as supermanifolds are infinitesimal thickenings of manifolds.

 One of the complicated aspects of the theory is that the domain of derived rings, target of topological spaces, and functors of points themselves must be treated with the correct enriched homotopical understanding.
 We recommend To\"en's excellent survey \cite{Toen} (as well as \cite{conns}) for more details and references.
 It was our introduction to many of the notions of derived algebraic geometry, in particular derived loop spaces.